 Oyster Duck Gumbo Recipe by Chef John Besh

 Chef John Besh, born in southern Louisiana, reflects on the holiday culinary traditions celebrated throughout Louisiana with this holiday gumbo.
-This delicious recipe of duck and oyster gumbo showcases the vital relationship between the abundance of Louisiana’s field and stream and the kitchen table.
+This delicious recipe of duck and oyster gumbo showcases the vital relationship between the abundance of Louisiana’s field and stream and bringing it to the kitchen table.
 Enjoy this recipe during the holidays when fresh oysters and duck are perfectly in season.

 November 2013’s Recipe of the Month, courtesy of Louisiana Kitchen & Culture Magazine.